 The JTAG usercode register can be read by using the USERCODE instruction.
 Its contents are specified in Figure 14.
-The OTP User ID field is read from bits [22:31] of the security register, see §9.1 (all zero on unprogrammed devices).
+The OTP User ID field is read from bits [22:31] of the security register on xCORE Tile 0, see §9.1 (all zero on unprogrammed devices).